hsolbrig/fhir-parser/README.md

 1. Create the file `mappings.py` in your project, to be copied to fhir-parser root.
     First, import the default mappings using `from Default.mappings import *` (unless you will define all variables yourself anyway).
     Then adjust your `mappings.py` to your liking by overriding the mappings you wish to change.

-3. Similarly, create the file `settings.py` in your project.
-    First, import the default settings using `from Default.settings import *` and override any settings you want to change.
+3. Similarly, create the file `settings.py` in your project, using the [Default settings] First, import the default settings using `from Default.settings import *` and override any settings you want to change.
     Then, import the mappings you have just created with `from mappings import *`.
     The default settings import the default mappings, so you may need to overwrite more keys from _mappings_ than you'd first think.